alessandro-041229/musicShop-web-design/README.md

 # Additional notes

-all infos for the various logins can be found in the database where the accounts are listed for access the database is necessary to open the application installed of hidelSQL after XAMPP is started up once done that you can simply open the application and select the database to run and control
+all informations for the various logins can be found in the database where the accounts are listed for access the database is necessary to open the application installed of hidelSQL after XAMPP is started up once done that you can simply open the application and select the database to run and control

 # how to use